 Below are the benefits and services that MCOs and the State are not required to cover (called excluded services).
 The State requires MCOs to exclude most of these services.
-A few of these services, such as adult dental, may be covered by a MCO.
 See Attachment C or call MCO Customer Service to find out their additional benefits and services.